-When you sign up with us, move home/office, or change your package, we'll give you an estimate of the speed you should be getting.
+When you sign up with us, move home/office, or change your package, we'll give you an estimate of the speed you should be getting, in Megabits per second (Mbps).
 For example, we might say you could get '16 to 18Mbps'.
-This is an estimate of your 'line speed' or 'sync speed' and the actual speed you get should fall somewhere within this range.
-It's what your broadband and router is capable of if everything's working at its best.
+Under normal circumstances the speed you get should fall within this range.

-Line speed can change over time and you may find that it can change each time you re-boot your router.
-The distance from your home to the exchange or cabinet will affect it, and temporary factors like severe weather can degrade the quality of the line.
+The speed you get on your line is largely dependent on the distance from your home to the exchange or cabinet and you may find that temporary factors like severe weather can reduce the quality of the line.

 What is line speed and throughput speed?